Support for Disabilities: Technical Standards and Provision of Americans with Disabilities Act Accommodations

 Policy Statement

 The Robert Larner, M.D.
 College of Medicine at The University of Vermont is committed to assisting learners with disabilities reach their full potential and succeed in our educational environment.
-The Technical Standards for Admission, Advancement & Graduation (“Technical Standards”) is made available to all prospective, admitted and current students via the College website and referenced in all admissions marketing materials.
+The Technical Standards for Admission, Advancement & Graduation (“Technical Standards”) is made available to all prospective, admitted and current students via the College website admissions platform, and referenced in all admissions marketing materials.
 Current or prospective students can, at any point, work with UVM Student Accessibility Services (SAS) to confidentially explore eligibility for an Americans with Disabilities Act (ADA) accommodation to meet technical standards and to ensure equal access to education materials and experiences.

 All candidates for admission to the Robert Larner, M.D.
 College of Medicine at The University of Vermont will be considered using established Larner College of Medicine Admissions criteria.